FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ## Block Bindings Utils

+_**Note:** Since WordPress 6.7._

-WordPress 6.7 includes a hook with two helpers that allows developers to edit the `metadata.bindings` attribute easily.
+UseBlockBindingUtils is a hook with two helpers that allows developers to edit the `metadata.bindings` attribute easily.

-UseBlockBindingUtils accepts a `clientId` string as a parameter, if it is not set, the function will use the current block client ID from the context.
+It accepts a `clientId` string as a parameter, if it is not set, the function will use the current block client ID from the context.

 Example: